 As far as the HVAC goes, make sure to clean the filters or dust or other debris.

 The leasing agent may have a good idea of the working order of the apartment's appliances after your move-in apartment walkthrough, so they may look for specific things during their inspection.

-Keep your fridge, stove and other major appliances clean and any time repairs are needed, you should inform your landlord right away.
-If you made any service orders, keep track of them to show proof that you alerted management that something was broken or not working.
+Keep your fridge, stove and other major appliances clean and anytime you need — inform your landlord right away.
+If you made any service orders, keep track of them to show proof that you alerted management.

 Any time you have a small space with a lot of water, you run into the possibility of mold.
 Not only is it unsightly, but it could be dangerous, too.
 And mold is not the only thing that could result from too much water.
 Damage could spread on the floor and up the walls, creating structural issues.

-Don't have friends move in with you without the express consent of your landlord.
-The same goes for subleasing your apartment.
+Don't have friends move in with you without the consent of your landlord.
+The same goes for subletting your apartment.
 That's a no-no unless your landlord agrees to it.
-And if you’re lease prohibits smoking inside your apartment, don’t do it.
-Your landlord will be able to smell it, no matter how many times you deodorized your carpets.